jonathanmoore/vite-island/readme.md

-# Vite Islands Architecture
+# Vite Island Architecture

 A lightweight, modern boilerplate implementing the islands architecture pattern with Vite and vanilla JavaScript.

-## What is Islands Architecture?
+## What is Island Architecture?

-Islands architecture is a pattern where your page consists of mostly static HTML with isolated "islands" of interactivity.
+Island architecture is a pattern where your page consists of mostly static HTML with isolated "islands" of interactivity.
 This approach:

 - Provides excellent page load performance
 - Delivers a complete experience even before JavaScript loads